§ 72.75 Reporting requirements for specific events and conditions.

 (e) Initial notification: Reports made by licensees in response to the requirements of this section must be made as follows:

-(1) Licensees shall make reports required by paragraphs (a), (b), (c), or (d) of this section by telephone to the NRC Headquarters Operations Center.2
+(1) Licensees shall make reports required by paragraphs (a), (b), (c), or (d) of this section by telephone to the NRC Headquarters Operations Center at the numbers specified in appendix A to part 73 of this chapter.
+1

 (2) When making a report under paragraphs (a), (b), (c), or (d) of this section, the licensee shall identify: